Call Us

 • Family environment - a person is more likely to develop an eating disorder if a family member has had an eating disorder or issues around food and dieting

-• Personality traits - research suggests that eating disorders may be associated with certain personality traits including obsessive thinking, perfectionistic tendencies, emotional instability and low self-esteem
+• Personality traits - research suggests that eating disorders may be associated with certain personality traits, including obsessive thinking, perfectionistic tendencies, emotional instability and low self-esteem

 • Childhood experiences - dealing with traumatic or life-changing events, such as conflicts, abuse and alcoholism in the family, can leave someone more at risk of developing an eating disorder

-• Culture and societal pressures – a focus on physical appearance, specific body shapes, weights and skewed beauty standards can contribute; for example, the pressure in certain professions such as ballet dancers, low weight athletes and models adds to risk
+• Culture and societal pressures – a focus on physical appearance, specific body shapes, weights and skewed beauty standards can contribute.
+For example, the pressure in certain professions such as ballet dancers, low weight athletes and models adds to risk

-• Coping skills – if a person doesn’t have positive coping strategies to deal with difficult emotions such as stress, sadness or anger, they may develop an eating disorder as a way to cope with their emotional pain
+• Coping skills – if a person doesn’t have positive coping strategies to deal with difficult emotions, such as stress, sadness or anger, they may develop an eating disorder as a way to cope with their emotional pain

 • Diabetes management – someone with diabetes has to focus on controlling their food intake, and this monitoring can result in some people becoming preoccupied with label reading, which can leave them at risk of diabulimia